Brown Trout

 Brook Trout

-Boulder Mountain is Famous for it’s trophy Brook. the the lakes have a volcanic base rather then lime stone making them extremely fertile, with a abundance of leeches, scuds, and callibaetis, making for excellent growth opportunities for this Char.
+Boulder Mountain is famous for it’s trophy Brook.
+The lakes on Boulder Mountain have a volcanic base rather then lime stone making them extremely fertile, with a abundance of leeches, scuds, and callibaetis, making for excellent growth opportunities for this Char.
+Boulder Mountain still holds the state record for Brook, at over 7 Pounds!

 Tiger Trout